ggeerraarrdd/eevveerryyddaayy-template/docs/README.md

 ## Description

-_eevveerryyddaayy-template_, or simply _eevveerryyddaayy_, is a GitHub template repository.
+_eevveerryyddaayy_ is a GitHub template repository.
 It is the templatized version of [_SQL Everyday_](https://github.com/ggeerraarrdd/sql-everyday), a personal skill-building challenge that necessitated an automated and streamlined framework to enable consistent daily practice and to manage an ever-growing coding portfolio.

 _eevveerryyddaayy_ automates many of the tedious manual work associated with the documentation process, such as handling file creation and organizing project materials.
 This frees up more time on what matters most—the actual learning.

-Note that this repository contains only the documentation for _eevveerryyddaayy_.
-For the Github template repository itself, go [here](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/).

 ![The Crickets](images/the_crickets.png)
-_(Everyday, it's a gettin' closer / Goin' faster than a roller coaster / Push like yours will surely come my way, a-hey, a-hey-hey / Push like yours will surely come my way)_
+_(Everyday, it's a gettin' closer / Goin' faster than a roller coaster / Skills like yours will surely come my way, a-hey, a-hey-hey / Skills like yours will surely come my way)_

 ## Target Users